 They need to have the following:

 At the start of each semester, you need to visit the school’s health office to make sure that the supplies are complete and that they are not out of date.
-Also to make sure that the carb settings and ratios are based on the development and growth of your kid.
+Also, make sure that the carb settings and ratios are based on the development and growth of your kid.

 Remember your interaction with the health officials should not happen only once per year.
 It is crucial to visit the school to find out the level of support available.